 - a You must tell us when a repair that is our responsibility needs to be done as soon as possible. - b You and anyone living with or visiting you must keep your home, including its fixtures and fittings, clean and in good condition. - c You are responsible for minor repairs and decorating inside your home.
-Details of what you are responsible for are given in your tenancy support pack. - d You must put down a suitable floor covering, with adequate underlay or insulation underneath it, to make sure that any noise, including normal day-to-day noise, does not cause a nuisance to your neighbours.

-- e You are responsible for any damage or repairs caused because you (or anyone living with or visiting you), have not looked after your home properly.
+Details of what you are responsible for are given in your Tenancy Support Pack. - d You must put down a suitable floor covering, with adequate underlay or insulation underneath it, to make sure that any noise, including normal day-to-day noise, could not and does not cause a nuisance to your neighbours. - e You are responsible for any damage or repairs caused because you (or anyone living with or visiting you), have not looked after your home properly.
 If we have to carry out repairs to your home in these circumstances you will have to pay our costs.
-This does not apply to damage caused by fair wear and tear or vandals, as long as you reported the damage to the police and to us as soon as you found out about it. - f If you have any work carried out in your home, you must make sure it is done by a competent and suitably qualified person.
-If we find out that work carried out to your home has or could damage your home or injure someone, we will ask you to put the matter right.
-If you do not solve the problem, we will carry out the necessary work and you will have to pay our costs. - g You are responsible for looking after any keys for your home we have given you.
-If you lose any of your keys, you must inform us and you will have to pay for their replacement by us. - h We may carry out repairs that you (or any other member of your household) cannot do because of your age or disability, because you are vulnerable, or in other special circumstances.
-You can get more information from your local area housing office. - i You must keep your home adequately ventilated to ensure that you do not cause condensation. - j We will insure the structure of the building and our fixtures and fittings against loss or damage caused by certain risks.
+This does not apply to damage caused by fair wear and tear or vandals, as long as you reported the damage to the police and to us as soon as you found out about it. - f You are responsible for looking after any keys for your home we have given you.
+If you lose any of your keys, you must inform us and you will have to pay for their replacement. - g We may carry out repairs that you (or any other member of your household) cannot do because of your age or disability, because you are vulnerable, or in other special circumstances.
+You can get more information from yourhousing officer. - h You must keep your home adequately ventilated to ensure that you do not cause condensation. - i We will insure the structure of the building and our fixtures and fittings against loss or damage caused by certain risks.
 However, you are responsible for insuring your belongings in your home.
-We cannot pay compensation damage to uninsured household contents.